farrellja/URD/INSTALL-MAC.md

 ## Troubleshooting

+### Manual installation

+If something went wrong previously, you may have try installing some of URD's dependencies manually:

 ###### A. Install and attach the *devtools* package

 *devtools* is required to compile and install URD, since it's distributed through GitHub.